li-jiawei/scala_moive_theatre/README.md

 # scala_moive_theatre
-Our final project in 2016 Fall CSYE7200 Big Data System Using Scala Authors are Jiawei Li and Qiaomin Ling
+Our final project in 2016 Fall CSYE7200 Big Data System Using Scala.

+Authors are Jiawei Li and Qiaomin Ling.

-Our Professor is Dr. Robin Hillyard
+Our Professor is Dr. Robin Hillyard.

 Project Description

 	Two part

 		a.
 Ticket sale

 		b.
 Movie review sentiment analysis

 For more details, please go through our final-presentation.